Philip II of Macedon: Asian campaign (336 BC)

 Philip II was involved quite early against the Achaemenid Empire.
 From around 352 BC, he supported several Persian opponents to Artaxerxes III, such as Artabazos II, Amminapes or a Persian nobleman named Sisines, by receiving them for several years as exiles at the Macedonian court.
 This gave him a good knowledge of Persian issues, and may even have influenced some of his innovations in the management of the Macedonian state.
 Alexander was also acquainted with these Persian exiles during his youth.

 In 336 BC, Philip II sent Parmenion, with Amyntas, Andromenes and Attalus, and an army of 10,000 men into Asia Minor to make preparations for an invasion to free the Greeks living on the western coast and islands from Achaemenid rule.
 At first, all went well.
 The Greek cities on the western coast of Anatolia revolted until the news arrived that Philip had been assassinated and had been succeeded as king by his young son Alexander.
 The Macedonians were demoralized by Philip's death and were subsequently defeated near Magnesia by the Achaemenids under the command of the mercenary Memnon of Rhodes.

-Marriages
+Marriages and family

 The kings of Macedon practiced polygamy.
-Philip II had seven wives throughout his life, all members of royalty from foreign dynasties.
-All of Philip's wives were considered queens, making their children royalty as well.
+Philip II had seven wives throughout his life, all members of royalty from foreign dynasties, and all of which were considered queens, making their children royalty as well.
 The dates of Philip's multiple marriages and the names of some of his wives are contested.
-Below is the order of marriages offered by Athenaeus, 13.557b–e:
+Below is the order of marriages: